Aadarsh-00/Agile_Innovators/README.md

  CI/CD Pipeline for a Simple Web Application

- Project Overview
+ Project Overview:
 We built a CI/CD pipeline using Jenkins to automate the deployment of a Python Flask web application inside a Docker container.
 We learned how to use version control, automated testing, containerization, and continuous integration and deployment.

- Objective
+Objective:
 We aimed to set up a CI/CD pipeline with automated testing and deployment using Jenkins, Docker, and GitHub.

-Tools Used
+Tools Used:
 We used Git, GitHub, Jenkins, Docker, Python, and Flask throughout the project.

-Time Estimate
+Time Estimate:
 We completed the project in one week including setup, coding, testing, and pipeline configuration.

-Deliverables
+Deliverables:
 We submitted a GitHub repository containing app.py, test_app.py, Dockerfile, Jenkinsfile, and README.md.
 We also delivered a working Jenkins pipeline that deployed the Flask app automatically.

-Steps and Process
+Steps and Process:
 We first created a GitHub repository and initialized it with a README and a Python .gitignore file.
 We cloned the repository to our local system for development.
 We created a simple Flask application file named app.py to display a basic message.